docknetwork/api-docs/source/index.html.md

 `POST /schemas/`

-The first step to creating a Schema is to initialize it, we can do that using the `Schema` class constructor which accepts an (optional) id string as sole argument.
+The first step to creating a Schema is to initialize it.
+We can do that using the `Schema` class constructor, which accepts an (optional) id string as the sole argument.
 When an id isn't passed, a random `blobId` will be assigned as the schema's id.

 > Body parameter